-In the example used below to show how PARSEC computers are working, the parallel evaluation was performed on equations potentially modeling Fourier Transform Ion Cyclotron Resonance (FT-ICR) spectrometry data.
-The sequential evaluation of one population generation on an Intel Core i7-9700K CPU overclocked to 4.6GHz necessitated 177s.
-Parallel execution of the Parallel evaluation of the same population generation on an NVIDIA GEFORCE RTX2080 TI GPGPU necessitated 0.98s, for an obtained speedup of .
+In the example used below to show how PARSEC computers are working, parallel evaluation was performed on equations potentially modelling Fourier Transform Ion Cyclotron Resonance (FT-ICR) spectrometry data.
+Sequential evaluation of one population generation on an Intel Core i7-9700K CPU overclocked to 4.6GHz necessitated 177s.
+Parallel execution of the Parallel evaluation of the same population generation on an NVIDIA GEFORCE RTX2080 TI GPGPU necessitated 0.98s, for an obtained speedup of $\times 180$.

-This was done by using standard SIMD parallelization techniques that are described in (Maitre, Baumes, Lachiche, Corma & Collet, 2009, July).
+This was done by using standard SIMD parallelization techniques that are described in [19].

-3.2.
-Parallelizing over several computers via transfer learning (island model)
+3.2 Parallelizing over several computers via transfer learning (island model)